cirruslabs/cirrus-webhooks-server/README.md

-# cirrus-webhooks-server-example
+# Cirrus Webhooks Server

-Example of a simple server that processes webhook events from Cirrus CI
+Example of a simple server that processes webhook events from the Cirrus CI.